 Clicking the Create Draft Order button, the seller needs to enter all the details such as:-

-Customer email ID, choose whether the customer wants to place a tax-exempt order or not, choose products to be included in the order.
+Customer email ID, choose whether the customer wants to place a tax-exempt order or not, choose to include products in the order.

 After entering all the details, the seller will be able to create draft orders for customers.

 Soon after creating a draft order, the customer will receive an email on the registered email ID to make the payment.
 So, the customer will check the complete order details & total amount & pay for the order.

 List all the draft orders on a separate section of the seller panel: